-Presentation: You will pick one story from the anthology at the back of the Kardos textbook and prepare a presentation of around 5-10 minutes in length in which you discuss how the author employed craft elements in the piece along with 5-7 discussion questions to facilitate our conversation about the story.
+Presentation: You will pick one story from the anthology at the back of the Kardos textbook and prepare a video presentation of around 5-10 minutes in length in which you discuss how the author employed craft elements in the piece.
+These will be posted for the whole class on a discussion board/forum along with 5-7 discussion questions as an initial post to facilitate our conversation about the story.
 You should give a short introduction to the author but use the bulk of your time to discuss the craft elements, and genre conventions of the story.
-A Google Docs signup sheet will be available, and you'll need to sign up for a presentation slot and story at the start of class.
+You need to sign up for a presentation slot and story before the start of class.

-Homework Assignments: In addition to the required readings, the course work includes writing assignments and forum posts uploaded to Moodle for credit.
+Homework Assignments: In addition to the required readings, the course work includes writing assignments and journal responses uploaded to Moodle for credit.
 All written homework for the day is due by the start of class.

 - Writing Exercises: These will be brief and aimed at discovering and practicing specific elements of fiction writing and how they can be incorporated in your own work.
-These exercises should demonstrate your understanding of the topic at hand. - Freewrite Journal: You will be provided with a freewrite and writing exercise prompt for every class.
+These exercises should demonstrate your understanding of the topic at hand. - Reflective Journal: responses should be 3+ pages long (Times New Roman 12pt., double-spaced) and reflect on the stories, discussions, textbook chapters, other critical readings we've done up to that point, as well as your own writing and process.
+These journals are low-stakes and informal but should be thoughtful and show intellectual consideration.
+The aim is not to provide a summary or literary analysis, but rather to reflect on the work you're doing and to make connections between texts, concepts, and writing discovery in order to solidify understanding and promote learning. - Freewrite Journal: You will be provided with a freewrite and writing exercise prompt for every class.
 Your freewrites are an essential part of your writing process and will be handed in at the end of the term.
-These will not be scrutinized for any formal value but should demonstrate that you have committed class time to divergent creative practice.
+These will not be scrutinized for any formal value but should demonstrate that you are committing time to divergent creative practice.